echoedinvoker/secondbrain/notes/fact/2024-10-15_What-makes-a-route-DYNAMIC.md

 | | - /snippets/\[id]/edit/page.tsx |

 There is no need to remember all the content above, just frequently use the `npm run build` command to check if the latest `build` result meets your expectations.

+Sometime our route will become dynamic unexpectedly, it may be some reasons [[2024-10-18_Why-all-routes-become-dynamic?|Why all routes become dynamic?|here]].